freifeld/fastSCSP/Readme.md

 matplotlib (version: developed/tested on 1.3.1.
 Some older versions should *probably* be fine too)

 pycuda (version: >= 2013.1.1)

-OS
---
-The python and matlab wrappers were developed/tested on both Ubuntu 12.04 64-bit and Ubuntu 14.04 64-bit.
-The python wrapper was also tested on Windows 7 Professional 64-bit.
-The matlab wrapper should *probably* work on Windows.

 Instructions (for the python wrapper)